 Our 88 modern constellations were established by the International Astronomical Union in 1930

 Ptolemy settled on 48 constellations.
 They’re more or less what we still use in the northern hemisphere.
-The International Astronomical Union established our 88 modern constellations in 1930.
+Our 88 modern constellations were established by the International Astronomical Union in 1930.
 They cover the whole sky around the world.

 Meanwhile, in Asia, another set of constellations evolved.
 Every Chinese New Year, we hear the animal for which the year is named.
 They are a convenient way to keep track of the year.
 This is the Year of the Pig.
 Those animals come from the twelve constellations in their version of the zodiac, combined with the lunar calendar.